-How to Get a Home Charger Installed
+How to Prepare for Home EV Charger Installation

-Last updated: Oct 21, 2022 5 min read
+Last updated: Mar 01, 2024 9 min read

 Summary

-• What kind of charger to choose
+• What kind of EV charger you want to get installed

-• What electric vehicle chargepoint provider to go with
+• Which EV chargepoint provider to pick

 Top 5 things to consider when getting a home charger

-There are multiple benefits to having a dedicated home chargepoint, but before placing your order and proceeding to your electric vehicle charger installation, there are a few things to consider.
+Before placing your order and proceeding to your electric vehicle charger installation, there are a few things to consider.

 Solo 3 installation flowchart

-Another consideration is the distance between your home’s power supply and the desired location of the home charger, as providers may have different limits for their EV home charger installations.
+Another consideration is the distance between your home’s power supply and the desired location of the home charger, as providers may have different limits for their home EV charger installations.

 Tip: Pod Point’s standard installation includes up to 15 metres of black cable, which will be neatly clipped to the wall between the distribution board/electrical supply meter and the chargepoint.

-3. What kind of charger to choose
+3. What kind of EV charger should you choose?

 Maximum charging rate